ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The EAT produced by the small secure attester only contains the UEID, hardware identification and digests and is thus simple enough to be implemented in hardware.
 Probably, every data item in it is of fixed length.

-The integrity protection for the larger claims sets will not be as secure as those originating in hardware block, but the key material and hardware-based claims will be.
-It is possible for the hardware to enforce hardware access control (memory protection)  on the digest registers so that some of the larger claims can be more secure.
-For example, one register may be writable only by the TEE, so the detached claims from the TEE will have TEE-level security.

 The data type for this type of submodule MUST be an array It contains two data items, a hash algorithm identifier and a byte string containing the digest.